When Instagram launched Reels in 2020, one question arose for many marketers and content creators: Should I start focusing on this instead of TikTok?

 1. Video Length

 Video length is the first difference you may notice when you begin making a video on the two platforms.
-TikTok’s maximum video length is 60 seconds, while Reels maxes out at 30 seconds.
-This may not seem like a critical difference, but it does affect the flow of content on each platform.
-Reels often have a slightly more focused scope and faster pace than TikTok videos, simply because creators have half the time available.
-On TikTok, creators can dive slightly deeper into their topics or create more complex stories.
+TikTok’s maximum video length was recently bumped to 10 minutes, while Reels currently maxes out at 90 seconds.
+This is a critical difference and will affect the flow of content on each platform.
+Reels often has a slightly more focused scope and faster pace than TikTok videos, simply because creators have much less time available.
+On TikTok, creators can dive deeper into their topics or create more complex stories.

 While this difference alone is unlikely to push you directly to one platform over the other, it’s important to know the limitations before you begin planning your content.
-This difference also means that you can’t post the exact same content on both platforms if it’s longer than 30 seconds.
-To transfer a 60-second TikTok to Reels, you’ll have to cut down the video to fit into the 30-second timeframe.
+This difference also means that you can’t post the exact same content on both platforms if it’s longer than 90 seconds.
+To transfer a three-minute TikTok to Reels, you’ll have to cut down the video to fit into the 90-second timeframe.